 Current Articles of Incorporation Proposed amendments Article 23.
 Remuneration, etc. of Directors Article 23.
 Remuneration, etc. of Directors Remuneration, bonuses and other financial interest paid to Directors by the Company as consideration for their performance of duties (hereinafter referred to as "Remuneration, etc.") shall be determined by resolution of General Meetings of Shareholders.
-Remuneration, bonuses and other financial int paid to Directors by the Company as consideration their performance of duties (hereinafter referred to "Remuneration, etc.") shall be determined by reso of General Meetings of Shareholders.
-(Newly established) However, Remuneration, etc., paid to Director are Audit & Supervisory Committee Members sha determined by resolution of General Meetings of Shareholders distinguishing from other Director Remuneration, etc. Article 24.
+Remuneration, bonuses and other financial interest paid to Directors by the Company as consideration for their performance of duties (hereinafter referred to as "Remuneration, etc.") shall be determined by resolution of General Meetings of Shareholders.
+(Newly established) However, Remuneration, etc., paid to Directors who are Audit & Supervisory Committee Members shall be determined by resolution of General Meetings of Shareholders distinguishing from other Director Remuneration, etc. Article 24.
 Notice for Convocation of Meetings of the Board of Directors Article 24.
-Notice for Convocation of Meetings of Board of Directors Notice of a meeting of the Board of Directors shall be issued to each Director and Audit & Supervisory Board Member no later than three (3) days prior to the date of the meeting.
+Notice for Convocation of Meetings of the Board of Directors Notice of a meeting of the Board of Directors shall be issued to each Director and Audit & Supervisory Board Member no later than three (3) days prior to the date of the meeting.
 Provided, however, that in case of urgency, such period may be shortened.
-Notice of a meeting of the Board of Directors s be issued to each Director no later than three (3) da prior to the date of the meeting.
-Provided, however in case of urgency, such period may be shortened.
+Notice of a meeting of the Board of Directors shall be issued to each Director no later than three (3) days prior to the date of the meeting.
+Provided, however, that in case of urgency, such period may be shortened.
 Article 25.
 Person to convene and to Act as Chairman at Meetings of the Board of Directors Article 25.
-Person to convene and to Act as Chairn Meetings of the Board of Directors The Chairman of the Board shall convene and act as Chairman of Meetings of the Board of Directors.
+Person to convene and to Act as Chairman at Meetings of the Board of Directors The Chairman of the Board shall convene and act as Chairman of Meetings of the Board of Directors.
 If the office of the Chairman of the Board is vacant or he is unable to act, one of the Vice Chairmen of the Board in accordance with order previously established by resolution of the Board of Directors shall convene the meeting and/or act as chairman.
 If all the offices of the Vice Chairmen of the Board are vacant or all of them are unable to act, the President shall convene the meeting and/or act as chairman.
 If the President is unable to act, the Director next in line in accordance with the order previously established by resolution of the Board of Directors shall convene the meeting and/or act as chairman.
-The Chairman of the Board shall convene and Chairman of Meetings of the Board of Directors ex as required by mandatory provisions of laws and regulations .
-If the office of the Chairman of the Bo vacant or he is unable to act, one of the Vice Chair of the Board in accordance with order previously established by resolution of the Board of Directors convene the meeting and/or act as chairman.
-If all offices of the Vice Chairmen of the Board are vaca all of them are unable to act, the President shall con the meeting and/or act as chairman.
-If the Presiden unable to act, the Director next in line in accordance the order previously established by resolution of th Board of Directors shall convene the meeting and/or as chairman.
+The Chairman of the Board shall convene and act as Chairman of Meetings of the Board of Directors except as required by mandatory provisions of laws and regulations .
+If the office of the Chairman of the Board is vacant or he is unable to act, one of the Vice Chairmen of the Board in accordance with order previously established by resolution of the Board of Directors shall convene the meeting and/or act as chairman.
+If all the offices of the Vice Chairmen of the Board are vacant or all of them are unable to act, the President shall convene the meeting and/or act as chairman.
+If the President is unable to act, the Director next in line in accordance with the order previously established by resolution of the Board of Directors shall convene the meeting and/or act as chairman.
 (Newly established) Article 26.
-Delegation of Important Business Exec Decisions In accordance with Article 399-13, paragraph 6 the Companies Act, the Board of Directors may rest to delegate all or part of decisions of execution of important operations (excluding matters listed in ea- item of paragraph 5 of the same Article) to Directo
+Delegation of Important Business Execution Decisions In accordance with Article 399-13, paragraph 6 of the Companies Act, the Board of Directors may resolve to delegate all or part of decisions of execution of important operations (excluding matters listed in each item of paragraph 5 of the same Article) to Director(s).